chricha1/chricha1.github.io/lab1/lab1.md

 Surrounding those areas were mostly stressed, and there were some middle market choices on the outskirts.

 #### Future Alterations
-After some reflection, I realized using a different color for types E, F, and G would be better.
+After some reflection, I realized using different colors for types F, G, and H would represent them better because their colors were too similar to the color I used to represent green space.